edtan/sandbox/README.md

 # Sandbox

-This repo is for testing.
-Testing smee.
+This repo is for testing a pipeline app.

-Testing a commit...

-Testing a PR.  update to PR.

-Now testing Docker build.